elbartohub/youtube-download/README.md

 # YouTube Video Downloader & Translator (Web & CLI)

+---
 A comprehensive Python toolkit and web app for downloading YouTube videos, extracting subtitles, and translating English subtitles to Traditional Chinese using local AI models.
 Includes both a command-line interface and a Gradio-based web interface.

+## 🆕 Post-Translation Correction (Web & CLI)

+**New Feature:** After subtitle translation, you can now review and correct the translated SRT before saving or downloading:

+- **Web App:** The translated SRT appears in an editable text area.
+Make corrections, then click "Download Corrected Translation" to save your changes.
+- **CLI:** After translation, the SRT file opens in your default text editor (set by `$EDITOR`, or falls back to `nano`, `vi`, or Notepad).
+Edit and save before closing the editor.

+This ensures you can fix any translation mistakes before using the subtitles.

 ---